muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Java.md

 * Any raw or internal alternatives such as `char[]`, `int[]`, `byte[]`.

-A Java `java.lang.String` is characterized as a sequence of 0..N `char` such that each of the latter is an unsigned 16-bit integer *C*.
+A Java `java.lang.String` is characterized as an ordered sequence of 0..N `char` such that each of the latter is an unsigned 16-bit integer *C*.
 A *well formed* string denotes a Unicode BMP code point with a single *C* in the non-surrogate set {0..0xD7FF,0xE000..0xFFFF}